khofstadter/NeuroSky-SuperCollider/README.md

 * 0.1.3.7 (2016-06-05)

 ## TODO
-- test with older NeuroSky
+- better vicory sound, perhaps different one for all islets
 - why is slider posting?
 - make videos (nf and sequencer)
 - make reset load at the beginning of each island (~loadFile.value(track:{all},filename:0);)
-- make each islet sound good (loops, rewards, victor sound) - try to use as many reward types as possible;
+- make each islet sound good (rewards, victor sound) - try to use as many reward types as possible;
 - if max counter is above the current save max, than start counting: update GUI as well;
+- TTH should restart when signal goes below TH (not when it goes above TH again)

 ## later:
 - check scale arrays in generate.scd